salimkayabasi/salimkayabasi.com/content/blog/2021/05/github-flow-with-actions/index.md

 ---
 title: Better GitHub flow with using GitHub Actions
 lead: |
-  GitHub flow is already lightweight and easy to understand but we can make it better with using GitHub Actions
+  GitHub flow is already lightweight and easy to understand but we can make it better with using GitHub Actions.
+  Let's have a look on how to deploy from a single branch to multiple environments in a secure way.
 date: 2021-05-21T11:24:20.000Z
 ---